renekreijveld/macOS_PHP_local_development/README.md

 # Apache/NginX/MariaDB/PHP development stack for macOS

-This setup installs an Apache/NginX, MariaDB, PHP development stack on your macOS computer.
+This a command-line driven local PHP development environment for macOS.
+It allows you to run PHP based websites on your macOS machine, for local PHP webdevelopment.

 Supported macOS versions: Big Sur, Monterey, Ventura, Sonoma, Sequoia running on Intel and Silicon prcessors.

 You will get a setup with the following elements:

-- Easy switch between Apache or NginX webserver.
+- Although this setup is command-line driven, a set of scripts is provided to do the heavy lifting.
+- Both Apache and NginX are installed as webservers.
+You can easyily switch between the two.
 - MariaDB database server.
 - PHP 7.4/8.1/8.2/8.3/8.4, multiple local sites can run concurrently with different PHP versions.
 - Xdebug installed and enabled in all PHP versions.